-Potato Chip Day: the day on which you get to have one potato chip, but then have to stop…
+The 14th of March is Potato Chip Day: the day on which you get to have one potato chip, but then have to stop…

-Several ways to honour the day:
+There are several ways to celebrate the day:

 - Try cooking with potato chips today.
 Crumble them on top of a baked pasta or casserole in place of bread crumbs before you pop the dish in the oven;

 - Try making your own potato chips at home from scratch;

 - Hold a blind potato chip tasting with your friends and / or fellow co-workers — see if they really know their favourite brand from another one.

 The American town of Saratoga Springs, which believes that the potato chip was invented there, holds its own Potato Chip Day later in the year, in August.
 First held in 2003, and co-sponsored by the American Snack Food Association (SFA), it marked the 150th anniversary of the reputed invention of the potato chip in Saratoga Springs.
 Commemorative bags of potato chips were given out.
 Though many sources back the invention year of 1853, no actual date seems to be known and there appears to be no particular reason to associate it with August — save that Saratoga Springs also holds its horse races then.